-Shanti Devi, the 40-year-old former player of the Bihar Kabaddi team sells vegetables at the Sonari Aerodome Market at Jamshedpur to feed her family.
-Devi won two consecutive National Kabaddi championships in 1982 and 1983 .
+Shanti Devi, the 40-year-old former player of the Bihar Kabaddi team sells vegetables at the Sonari Aerodrome Market at Jamshedpur to feed her family.
+Devi won two consecutive National Kabaddi championships in 1982 and 1983.
 She also won the silver medal in Guwahati National Kabaddi League and bronze in All India Women National Kabaddi Championship.

 Known as ‘the bearded horse’ for his great control of the game, Mohd.
-Yousuf Khan was considered one of the best all-round players in Indian football history.
-He played a huge role in India’s win in the 1962 Asian Games, and was awarded the Arjuna Award in 1966.
-He suffered from parkinson’s disease and died due to a fatal heart attack.
+Yousuf Khan was considered one of the best all-rounder players in Indian football history.
+He played a huge role in India’s win in the 1962 Asian Games and was awarded the Arjuna Award in 1966.
+After bringing much fame to the nation Yousuf Khan faced penury in his last days, suffered from Parkinson’s disease and died due to a fatal heart attack.

 Makhan Singh is the only Indian to have beaten Flying Sikh, Milkha Singh, in the 400 meters race at the 1962 National Game in Kolkata.
 Besides beating Milkha Singh, he was a part of the Indian men’s 4×400 meters relay and 4×100 meters relay teams in the 1964 Tokyo Olympics.
 He lost his leg in a tragic accident and had to suffer the wrath of poverty.

-Paan Singh Tomar, an Indian soldier, athlete and a rebel, was a seven-time national steeplechase champion in 1950s and 1960s.
-He also represented India in the 1958 Asian Games, Tokyo.
+Paan Singh Tomar, an Indian soldier, athlete and a rebel, was a seven-time national steeplechase champion in the 1950s and 1960s.
+He also represented India at the 1958 Asian Games, Tokyo.
 His national record of nine minutes and two seconds in the 3000-meter steeplechase event remained unbroken for ten years.
-He had to leave his sporting career and had to become a rebel for his family.
+He had to leave his sporting career and became a rebel for his family.